shaneutt/service-apis/site-src/v1alpha2/guides/multiple-ns.md

 for example.

-As a result, Gateways and Routes have independent control to determine which resources they permit attaching to.
+As a result, Gateways and Routes have independent control to determine which resources will succeed in attaching.
 It is a handshake between the infra owners and the application owners that allows them to be independent actors.
-Routes can only attach to specified gateways and Gateways provide a similar level of selection control over which Routes they will send traffic to by trusting specific namespaces in which those Routes live and operate.
+Routes can only attach to specified gateways and Gateways provide a similar level of selection control over which Routes they allow to attach to by trusting specific namespaces in which those Routes live and operate.
 This allows a cluster to be more self-governed, which requires less central administration to ensure that Routes are not over-exposed.